shabados/database/docs/getting-started/introduction.md

 Most importantly, open-source means work on the database can always be carried forward by the **community**.

 ### Quality
-With **over 6,000 corrections**, we've built upon the work of iGurbani, SikhiToTheMax, and GurbaniNow databases.
+With **over 6,000 corrections**, we've built upon the work of SikhiToTheMax II, iGurbani, and GurbaniNow databases.
 We've even consolidated our efforts with the [GurbaniNow Team](https://GurbaniNow.com) as part of our aim to maintain the most accurate Gurbani database.
 We'd love for others to work with us too.

 A modern [schema](getting-started/schema) has been designed to capture data in the most effective way, ideal for developing **apps**, carrying out data **analysis**, and undertaking **research**.
-We have incorporated notes from the likes of esteemed **scholars** such as Bhai Joginder Singh Talwara (Daarji), Sant Gurbachan Singh Bhindrawale.
+We have incorporated notes from the likes of esteemed **scholars** such as Bhai Joginder Singh Talwara (Daarji) and Sant Gurbachan Singh Bhindrawale.
 There are also **multiple** language options and translation sources (see [content](#content) for more information).

 The database is also **SGPC compliant**, allowing any software developed using this database to be used in Gurdwaras across the world.